SirKero/RTProgressivePhotonMapper/README.md

 		- The Amazon Lumberyard Bistro scene needs to be downloaded separately ([here](https://developer.nvidia.com/orca/amazon-lumberyard-bistro)).
 Our test scenes are marked with an `RTPM` prefix.
 To use the Bistro_Full scene, see `Scenes\BISTRO_FULL_README.txt` for instructions.
 	- All Falcor-supported scenes with emissive lights and analytic spot/point lights are supported.

+## Examples
+- Example renders can be found under the `ExampleImages` folder.
+- A demo video showing the photon mapper and some functions can be found under: [https://youtu.be/k_JvwOJJYRo](https://youtu.be/k_JvwOJJYRo)

 ## Render Passes
 | Graph | Description |
 |---|---|